Nolton and Roch: Geography

 The 5 miles (8 km) coastline of the community consists of picturesque cliffs and dunes, and is followed by the Pembrokeshire Coast Path.
 At the north end is the 2 mile (3 km) long Newgale beach, which is popular for bathing and surfing.
 The whole coast is underlain with coal measures and was a centre of industry from medieval times until 1905.
 Nolton Haven, on the border between the two parishes, was a port from which the local anthracite was shipped.
 The area is now a popular destination for holidaymakers and second-home owners.

 The community is on the linguistic boundary that existed along the northern edge of the community, which was particularly prominent here where it followed the Brandybrook valley: the community had been predominantly English-speaking for 900 years, but the adjoining parishes of Brawdy and Hayscastle to the north are more Welsh-speaking.

 Deep in the Brandybrook valley, Roch Mill is the last remaining of five water mills along little more than two miles of river.
 Adjacent to Roch Bridge it has been restored and includes a working water wheel.
 Starting at Roch Bridge a footpath follows the Brandybrook valley east through ancient Eweston Wood, past New Mill and Tucking (woollen) Mill, both now derelict with the buildings gradually submerging into the undergrowth.
 The water course (leat) that brought water to the two mills can clearly be seen and, joins the two in series; having been used by Tucking Mill the water then flowed on to New Mill before returning to the Brandybrook river.
 The path divides with the right path following and crossing the river and back to Roch Bridge via Woodhawk Farm.
 The left branch continues onto a minor lane and the ford at Stoopers Mill.

-Local Government
+Local government

-Nolton and Roch has its own elected community council and is part of the electoral ward of Camrose for the purposes of elections to Pembrokeshire County Council.
+Nolton and Roch has its own elected community council and is part of the electoral ward of The Havens for the purposes of elections to Pembrokeshire County Council.
+Before the 2022 elections it was part of Camrose ward.